 In 2014, the winners Germany had taken home $35 million.
 France, the current Champions, in contrast, won $38 million.

 3. UEFA Europa League 2017/18 ($469 million)

 Europa League for years has served the second fiddle to the much bigger Champions League competition.
 Every year in May, with the respective conclusion of seasons in various leagues, fans get to know where their favorite clubs would play.

 Honestly, a qualification for Europa League barely creates a buzz unless your team has never qualified for Europe or is qualifying after many years.

-Manchester United, the winners of the 2016/17 Europa League banked $47 million.
-The prize money included the fixed payments of $18 million and the money from the TV rights.
+Atletico Madrid, the winners of the 2017/18 Europa League banked the fixed payments of $18 million.
+The money from the TV rights was separate.

 Curiously, Formula one follows a secret revenue distribution formula designed by the former CEO Bernie Ecclestone.
 Scuderia Ferrari, apparently, is one of the beneficiaries of this formula.
 It receives a special cut from the revenues for its long-term contribution to the sport.

-The fixed prize pool ($884 million last year) is awarded according to how the teams perform in the group stages and their respective performances from thereon.
-Even if a club gets ousted from the group stages and fails to win a single match, it is still entitled to $14.73 million plus share from the market pool.
+The fixed prize pool ($894 million) was awarded according to how the teams perform in the group stages and their respective performances from thereon.
+Even those clubs that got ousted from the group stages and failed to win a single match, were entitled to $14.9 million plus share from the market pool.

-Monies from the market pool ($588 million last year) are the TV rights money coming from each country.
+Monies from the market pool ($598 million) are the TV rights money coming from each country.
 They are distributed in equal proportion amongst the clubs coming from a particular league.

-This is why the TV deals matter: the 2016/17 Champions League winners Real Madrid received $95.7 million in prize money.
-But, since the Italian TV deals were more valuable than the Spanish media rights, Juventus, the Italian club that lost to Real Madrid took home $130 million.
+This is why the TV deals matter: the 2017/18 Champions League winners Real Madrid received $97 million in prize money.
+But, Liverpool, the runners-up weren’t far behind either as they banked $91.7 million.